-For the District's financial statement audit, we reported no internal control weaknesses or instances of noncompliance over financial reporting.
-For the federal compliance audit, we tested two federal programs under the major program guidelines established by the Single Audit Act and found that the District did not always have adequate internal controls and did not always comply with federal program requirements for one of its federal programs.
-Our single audit report includes a schedule of findings and questioned costs that contains further details to help the District correct the internal control weakness and instance of noncompliance summarized below.
+For the financial audit, we reported no internal control weaknesses or instances of noncompliance over financial reporting.
+For the federal compliance audit, we tested two federal programs under the major program guidelines established by the Single Audit Act and found that the District did not always have adequate internal controls and did not always comply with federal program requirements for one of its programs.
+Our Single Audit Report includes a Schedule of Findings and Questioned Costs that contains further details to help the District correct the internal control weakness and instance of noncompliance summarized below.

-District failed to comply with student financial assistance federal program requirements-For the Federal Pell Grant Program, the District did not have adequate policies and procedures to report changes in its students' enrollment statuses to the National Student Loan Data System (NSLDS) in a timely manner.
+District failed to comply with student financial assistance federal program requirements-For the cluster, the District did not have adequate policies and procedures to accurately and in a timely manner report changes in its students' enrollment statuses to the National Student Loan Data System (NSLDS).
 Students' enrollment statuses change when students withdraw, drop classes, or stop attending, and if the NSLDS does not accurately reflect students' enrollment on a timely basis, students may not be asked to repay student financial assistance grants and loans if or when required.